 Chapter 6 Packages

-Just to experiment with making an R package, we’ll try to make a small package that implements some of the features of package {dplyr} that we learned in chapter 4.
+To experiment with making an R package, we’ll build a small package throughout this chapter.
+It will implement some of the features of package {dplyr} that we learned in chapter 4.
 We can call this package {minidplyr}.

 6.3 Quick start